shashankkatte/ts-playground/README.md

 If you hover over color after initialization it would say type as `any`.
 (We will look at any shortly)

-> Rule of thumb: if we do the declarationa nd initialization in the same line TypeScript will do the TYpe inference for us.
+> :thumbsup: Rule of thumb: if we do the declarationa nd initialization in the same line TypeScript will do the TYpe inference for us.

 ### So then when should we use what?

-- **Type Inference** : ALWAYS!
-When ever we can we use type infrerence by default.
+- **Type Inference** : **ALWAYS!** When ever we can we use type infrerence by default.
 We will let TypeScript figure out the type for us as much as possible

 - **Type Annotations** - There are 3 Scenarios where we might have to add annotations to help TypeScript find the type

-  1. Whenever a function returns a `any` type and we need to clarify the value
+  1. :ballot_box_with_check: Whenever a function returns a `any` type and we need to clarify the value

-  2. When we declare a variable on one line but initialize on another
+  2. :ballot_box_with_check: When we declare a variable on one line but initialize on another

-  3. When we want the variable to have a type that can't be inferred.
+  3. :ballot_box_with_check: When we want the variable to have a type that can't be inferred.

-> checkout examples on when to use typeannotations at the bottom section of `02_ts_features/01_variables.ts`
+> checkout examples on when to use typeannotations at the bottom section of [`02_ts_features/02-variables.ts`](./02_ts_features/02-variables.ts)

-### What the hell is `any` type?
+### :japanese_goblin: What the hell is `any` type?

-`any` type means that the TypeScript absolutely has no idea what time a variable or value is!
+`any` type means that the TypeScript absolutely has no idea what Type a variable or value is!
 No clue at all!

 So `any` type is